What can you do in Cesenatico?

 What to do in Cesenatico ?
 Garibaldi in the center

-In addition to the beach life at Emilia Romagna Beach, there are things to see in Cesenatico.
-Don't miss this one.
+In addition to the beach life on Emilia Romagna Beach, there are sights in Cesenatico that are worth a visit.
+You shouldn't miss this one.
 They are located away from the beach promenade in the old town and on the harbor canal.

 Cesenatico map

-There is the other side of Cesenatico.
+The other side of Cesenatico is in the old town.
 The place where Leonardo da Vinci left his mark.
 It was the genius of the Renaissance who planned the port of Cesenatico.
-In such a way that its shape protects it from silting up.
-Leonardo designed the port canal in 1502.
-It was intended to improve the port facilities.
-The canal is now in Cesenatico's old town.
-Along the canal are the Maritime Museum, the Antiquarium, Casa Moretti and the theater as well as Piazza Pisacane with its monument to Giuseppe Garibaldi.
+So that its shape protects it from silting up.
+Leonardo designed the harbor canal in 1502.
+It was intended to improve the harbor facility.
+On the canal are the Maritime Museum, the Antiquarium, Casa Moretti and the theater as well as the Piazza Pisacane with its monument by Giuseppe Garibaldi.

 We walk along the canal towards the sea.
 We pass one restaurant after the other.
 Inside, the tables are already waiting for the lunch guests.
 Covered with tablecloths, rows of wine glasses, serviettes and floral decorations, they attract visitors.
 In between there is always a gelateria, in whose windows all kinds of ice cream are waiting for their buyers.